LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Minimizing Learner-Expert Asymmetry

 \boldparagraph{Benchmark} We conduct evaluation in CARLA 0.9.15 using the Longest6 v2 and Bench2Drive (B2D) benchmarks~\cite{Jia2024NEURIPS, Jaeger2025CORL}.
 Longest6 v2 spans 36 routes of approximately 2\,km each across six towns, while B2D spans 220 routes of approximately 150\,m on all twelve CARLA towns.

 \boldparagraph{Metrics} We use the official CARLA Leaderboard 2.0 evaluation protocol.
 The primary metric is the Driving Score (DS), which jointly reflects task completion and safety.
 DS is defined as the product of Route Completion (RC), the fraction of the route completed, and the Infraction Score (IS), a multiplicative penalty factor initialized at 1.0 and decayed with each infraction.
+All reported results are averaged over three independently trained models with different training seeds.
+Each model is evaluated once.

 \boldparagraph{Baseline} Our approach builds on \textit{TransFuser++}~\cite{Jaeger2023ICCV, Zimmerlin2024ARXIV}, the current state of the art on Longest6~v2.
 To avoid confusion due to the large number of TransFuser variants, we adopt the versioning nomenclature of~\cite{Jaeger2024Online} and refer to TransFuser++ as \textbf{TFv5}.
 TFv5 is an end-to-end (E2E) policy, trained via imitation learning, that produces Bird's Eye View scene tokens from camera and LiDAR inputs through self-attention-based fusion~\cite{Prakash2021CVPR, Chitta2023PAMI}.
 For lateral control, a set of learned route queries attend to these scene tokens.
 After a sequence of self- and cross-attention, the queries are further refined by a shallow and low-dimensional Gated Recurrent Unit (GRU)~\cite{chung2014ARXIV}, whose hidden state is initialized with the GNSS target point.
 For longitudinal control, an additional learned query predicts target speed~\cite{Jaeger2023ICCV}.